 Connect with local people who work from home, coffee shops, the library or any other alternative space.
 Begin holding work-together days, like Fridays from 10-2 or something.
 You don’t need a special space for the meetups.
 The library, coffee shop, or even one big home office will work for now.

 Read how little Pella, Iowa, became home to a successful coworking space along with steps for you to take.

 Get more stories like this

 This story originally appeared in my separate weekly email newsletter, A Positive View of Rural.
-Join me and rural friends sharing practical steps you can put into action to shape the future of your town.

 I will not ever sell or rent your email address to anyone else, because I wouldn’t like that either.